ionos-cloud/crossplane-provider-ionoscloud/docs/api/managed-kubernetes/nodepool.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

-* `clusterConfig` (object)
-	* description: The K8s Cluster on which the NodePool will be created.
-	* properties:
-		* `clusterId` (string)
-			* description: ClusterID is the ID of the Cluster on which the resource will be created.
-It needs to be provided via directly or via reference.
-			* format: uuid
-		* `clusterIdRef` (object)
-			* description: ClusterIDRef references to a Cluster to retrieve its ID.
-			* properties:
-				* `name` (string)
-					* description: Name of the referenced object.
-			* required properties:
-				* `name`
-		* `clusterIdSelector` (object)
-			* description: ClusterIDSelector selects reference to a Cluster to retrieve its ClusterID.
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
-* `coresCount` (integer)
-	* description: The number of cores for the node.
-	* format: int32
-* `lans` (array)
-	* description: Array of additional private LANs attached to worker nodes.
-	* properties:
-		* `routes` (array)
-			* description: Array of additional LANs Routes attached to worker nodes.
-			* properties:
-				* `gatewayIp` (string)
-					* description: IPv4 or IPv6 Gateway IP for the route.
-				* `network` (string)
-					* description: IPv4 or IPv6 CIDR to be routed via the interface.
-		* `dhcp` (boolean)
-			* description: Indicates if the Kubernetes NodePool LAN will reserve an IP using DHCP.
-		* `lanConfig` (object)
-			* description: The LAN of an existing private LAN at the related datacenter.
-			* properties:
-				* `lanId` (string)
-					* description: LanID is the ID of the Lan on which the NodePool will connect to.
-It needs to be provided via directly or via reference.
-				* `lanIdRef` (object)
-					* description: LanIDRef references to a Lan to retrieve its ID.
-					* properties:
-						* `name` (string)
-							* description: Name of the referenced object.
-					* required properties:
-						* `name`
-				* `lanIdSelector` (object)
-					* description: LanIDSelector selects reference to a Lan to retrieve its LanID.
-					* properties:
-						* `matchControllerRef` (boolean)
-							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-						* `matchLabels` (object)
-							* description: MatchLabels ensures an object with matching labels is selected.
 * `nodeCount` (integer)
 	* description: The number of nodes that make up the node pool.
 	* format: int32
 * `publicIpsConfigs` (object)
 	* description: Optional array of reserved public IP addresses to be used by the nodes.
 IPs must be from same location as the Datacenter used for the NodePool.
 The array must contain one more IP than the maximum possible number of nodes (nodeCount+1 for fixed number of nodes or maxNodeCount+1 when auto-scaling is used).
 The extra IP is used when the nodes are rebuilt.
 IPs can be set directly or via reference and indexes.
 	* properties:
-		* `ips` (array)
-			* description: Use IPs to set specific IPs to the resource.
-If both IPs and IPsBlockConfigs are set, only `ips` field will be considered.
 		* `ipsBlockConfigs` (array)
 			* description: Use IpsBlockConfigs to reference existing IPBlocks, and to mention the indexes for the IPs.
 Indexes start from 0, and multiple indexes can be set.
 If no index is set, all IPs from the corresponding IPBlock will be assigned to the resource.
 			* properties: